 Turmeric is an herb that has been used for centuries as a medicine for a variety of ailments.
 Because of the high level of curcumin found in this herb, it can support and strengthen cell in many parts of the body.
 Continue reading Turmeric: What It Is and Why It’s Important

 Diabetes is a devastating disease that affects nearly 10% of the overall population.
 Of that group, nearly 30% are undiagnosed, meaning they are living with the destructive condition and do not know the damage it is causing.
 The number of diagnosed cases of diabetes has steadily risen over the last decade, and the number of both type 1 and type 2 found in young people has increased significantly between 2002 and 2012 according to a recent study.
 With diabetic retinopathy being the leading cause of new blindness, it is necessary for eye care professionals to initiate the diabetes conversation with their patients.
 Continue reading Leading the Dialogue About Diabetes in Your Practice

-This easy and delicious recipe is good for the both the eyes and the stomach!
-Continue reading Visionary Kitchen – Stuffed Pepper Recipe For Healthy Eyes
+This delicious recipe is great for the eyes and the stomach!
+The recipe makes 9 mini-quiches and can be made ahead and individually frozen.
+Microwave to reheat for a fast weekday morning breakfast!
+Continue reading Visionary Kitchen – Broccoli & Quinoa Mini-Quiches For Healthy Eyes